gkstaka/bytebank-alura-java-oop/README.md

-# ByteBank Alura institute project
+# ByteBank Alura Institute project

-Basic understanting of classes, attributes, methods and encapsulation.
+Basic understanting of classes, attributes, methods and encapsulation utilizing the Java languange for coding.